ProgrammerChris/Songbooklet/README.md

 # Songbooklet (Norwegian, for now atleast)
 Fullstack Web-app made in flask to choose different PDFs with lyrics and tabs, to make and download a booklet of all the chosen songs.
-(3 for now, more to be added.)

 - Database : MongoDB Atlas
 - Backend: Python (Flask), Gunicorn, Nginx